 - Over the counter drug benefits

 Furthermore, beginning in 2020, plans were permitted to target "non-primarily health-related" supplemental benefits for beneficiaries with chronic illnesses.
-The expanded definition of SSBCI provided MA plans with more flexibility to address the environmental factors that impact health.
+The SSBCI options provided MA Plans with more flexibility to address the environmental factors that impact health.

 Examples of allowable benefits that meet this definition include: